arangodb/docs/3.10/arangographml-getting-started.md

 project = arangoml.projects.get_project("project_id")
 ```

-**Update an existing project**:
+**Update an existing project**

 ```
 arangoml.projects.update_project(body={'id': 'project_id', 'name': 'Updated_ArangoGraphML_Project_Name'}, project_id='existing_project_id')
 ```

-**List models associated with project**:
+**List models associated with project**

 ```
 arangoml.projects.list_models(project_name=project_name, project_id=project_id, job_id=job_id)
 ```

-**Delete an existing project**:
+**Delete an existing project**

 ```
 api_instance.delete_project(project_id)
 ```

-### Featurization
+## Featurization

-The featurization spec asks that you input the following:
+The featurization specification asks that you input the following:
-- `featurization_name`: A name for the featurization task
+- `featurization_name`: A name for the featurization task.
 - `project_name`: The associated project name.
-Tip: You can use `project.name` here if created or retrieved a project as descried above.
+	You can use `project.name` here if already created or retrieved as descried above.
-- `graph_name`: The associated graph name that exists within the database
+- `graph_name`: The associated graph name that exists within the database.
 - `vertexCollections`: The list of vertex collections to be featurized.
-Here we also need to detail the attributes to featurize and how.
   - Each collection contains a list of features or document attributes and details on how to featurize them.
   ```
           "collectionName": {